 Are you having trouble with convincing your web analytics vendor to sign a business associate agreement (BAA)?
 Don’t worry.
-There’s a way to deploy a web analytics tool which complies with HIPAA standards without a BAA in your hand.
-In this blog post we’ll show you how to make it happen.
+There’s a way to use web analytics without a BAA in your hand.
+In this blog post, we’ll show you how to make it happen.

-Before we proceed to our main topic and make you familiar with the easiest way to overcome problems related to a business associate agreement (BAA), let’s take one step back and discuss the basics.
-Here you can find the answers to a couple of the most important questions regarding HIPAA-compliant web analytics for your healthcare organization.
+Before we proceed to our main topic, let’s take one step back and discuss the basics.
+Here, you can find the answers to a couple of the most important questions regarding HIPAA-compliant web analytics and a business associate agreement (BAA).

-A BAA is a contract between a HIPAA-covered entity and its business associates.
-It obliges both sides of the contract to protect personal health information (PHI) in alignment with the guidelines provided by HIPAA.
+A business associate agreement or BAA is a contract between a HIPAA-covered organization and its business associates.
+It obliges both sides of the contract to protect personal health information (PHI) and comply with the guidelines provided of HIPAA.

-What’s more, under the HITECH Act (the Health Information Technology for Economic and Clinical Health Act, legislation that was created in 2009 to stimulate the adoption of electronic health records) any HIPAA business associate automatically becomes subject to audits performed by the U.S. Department of Health and Human Services (HHS) and can be held liable for any data breaches or improper handling of data.
+What’s more, under the HITECH Act (the Health Information Technology for Economic and Clinical Health Act), any HIPAA business associate automatically becomes subject to audits performed by the U.S. Department of Health and Human Services (HHS) and can be held accountable for any data breaches or improper handling of data.

-HIPAA requires that every BAA contain certain elements.
+HIPAA requires that every BAA contains certain elements.
 As we can read on the HHS website, the contract must:

 A “business associate” is a person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.

-And further in the text we can find the list of activities performed by a business associate:
+Further in the text, we find the list of activities performed by a business associate:

 Business associate functions and activities include: claims processing or administration; data analysis, processing or administration; utilization review; quality assurance; billing; benefit management; practice management; and repricing.

-We can clearly assume, that a lion’s share of the third-party web analytics vendors would fall into the definition of business associate provided by the HHS.
-Especially those who operate in a cloud environment and have direct contact with data collected by their clients or even use the data to improve their own services (like Google).
+A lion’s share of the third-party web analytics vendors would fall into the definition of business associate provided by the HHS.
+Especially those who operate in a cloud environment and have direct contact with data collected by their clients or even use the data to improve their own services.

-Second, as we said before, signing a BAA introduces high responsibilities for both sides of the contract.
+Second, signing a BAA introduces high responsibilities for both sides of the contract.
 As business associates, web analytics vendors are directly liable under HIPAA and can become subject to penalties (both civil and criminal!) in case of unauthorized use and disclosure of PHI.

-Thanks to that, your web analytics software provider won’t have any access to PHI of your patients and because of that won’t be considered your business associate.
+Thanks to that, your web analytics provider won’t have any access to PHI of your patients and won’t be considered your business associate.
 So there will be no need to sign a BAA.
-Sounds like something that may fix your problem, right?

-Healthcare is, without a doubt, an industry with some of the most restrictive regulations on handling patient data.
+Healthcare is an industry with some of the most restrictive regulations on handling user data.
 But there’s no need for companies doing business in this sector to deprive themselves of valuable analytics insights.

-With the right tool, you’ll be able to fulfil all the obligations imposed on you by HIPAA and at the same time not compromise the quality of the data you collect.
+With the right platform, you’ll be able to fulfil all the obligations imposed on you by HIPAA and at the same time not compromise the quality of the data you collect.